-Fifty-six-year-old Jonathan Cornish of Harrisburg is charged in Dauphin County in the February 2013 death of 50-year-old Jose Vazquez.
+Fifty-seven-year-old Jonathan Cornish of Harrisburg was convicted of first-degree murder in Dauphin County in the February 2013 slaying of 50-year-old Jose Vazquez.

 Information from: Pennlive.com, http://www.pennlive.com